F5Networks/f5-aci-servicecenter/docs/navigate.rst

 ------

-**Q. On the Visibility Dashboard in v2.7+, why is the 'Interface' column blank in the BIG-IP endpoint details section on the Visibility Dashboard?**
+**Q. On the Visibility Dashboard in v2.7+, why is the 'Interface' column blank in the BIG-IP endpoint details section?**

 The **Interface** column in the BIG-IP Endpoint Details section on the Visibility Dashboard will be blank for vCMP guests since the behavior of the vCMP Guest BIG-IP also is the same; i.e. no interface information for VLANs.